 For some reason, once the towel bar goes up, we don’t consider the wall usable for anything else.
 Why not hang a shelf for toiletries and decorative items?
 Just make sure to mount the shelf high enough so it allows easy access to your towels.
 Here’s how to replace a towel bar.

 Here’s a space-saving solution to the bathroom waste-basket problem.
 Screw wire shelf anchor clips to the inside of the door and hook the lip of a small wastebasket right on the hooks.
 It’s easy to use, it hides unattractive trash, and it frees up precious bathroom floor space.
 If you want to disguise other trash cans in or around your house, check out these 9 options.

 Bathroom Drawer Insert from the Kitchen

 Cabinets and drawers in the bathroom can become cluttered and disorganized very quickly because of all of the small items that need to be stored there.
-To keep bathroom drawers neat and organized, look no further than the kitchen!
+To keep bathroom drawers organized, look no further than the kitchen!
 You can use a silverware drawer insert to organize a bathroom drawer, too.